AtwalLab/TCRrepertoire-Manuscript/README.md

 Additional plots (not present in the manuscript) - plots if 1/(sample size) against the MI estimate.
 The curve is then fitted to some order polynomial and plotted along with the scatter plot.
 The order of polynomial can be adjusted given what the plots looks like.

 ### Supplementary Figure 6.
-M_bargraphs.py - inputs single alpha and beta chain dataframes split by CD4 and CD8 type.
+M_bargraphs - inputs single alpha and beta chain dataframes split by CD4 and CD8 type.

 Calculates frequences of gene usage (V and J) for each dataframe.

 Supplementary Figure 6 - bargraph plots for each gene for each dataframe comparing gene usage across all 5 subjects.

 ### Figure 4A, B and C. Supplementary Figure 8 and 9.
-M_Powerlaws_alldata_fits.py - inputs paired alpha/beta dataframes divided by CD4 and CD8.
+M_Powerlaws_alldata_fits - inputs paired alpha/beta dataframes divided by CD4 and CD8.

 The clone size distributions of CD4 and CD8 repertoires are compared by fitting power law exponents.
 Exponent values are acquired by solving a maximum likelihood equation using Newton-Raphson method.